TimG-NL/two-classifiers-sentiment-analysis/README.md

-# bachelorthesis
+# Bachelor Thesis
-Programming code for my bachelor thesis
+Programming code for my bachelor thesis about an different approach to sentiment analysis.